 There are few roads in Solomon Islands; 90% of these are on Guadalcanal and Malaita.
 Many are very heavily potholed and in some areas bridges have collapsed.
 Standards of driving and vehicle maintenance are poor.
 Be especially careful when overtaking.
 Many Solomon Islanders chew betel nut and frequently open vehicle doors, including on the driver’s side, when travelling at speed, in order to spit onto the road.
 Take care when driving in and around town.
 Poor pedestrian discipline and speeding has resulted in a number of fatal accidents.
 Driving at night requires even more care as there is little street lighting.

 If you are involved in a road accident the law requires you to stop and stay at the scene until the police arrive.
 There may however be circumstances where this is not safe, for example if a large and hostile crowd has gathered.
 In this case, it may be preferable to drive to the nearest police station to report the incident.

 Reliability of services can be patchy and cancellations occur.
 Domestic flights are particularly prone to disruption and visitors with international connections should take note and plan accordingly.
 Facilities at Henderson International Airport are well below those at most international airports and you should prepare accordingly.
-International flight departures are to Brisbane, Sydney, Port Moresby and Port Vila.
+International flight departures are to Brisbane, Nadi, Port Moresby, Tarawa and Port Vila.